Zeta Psi: 1864 to 1914: breaking new ground

-The end of the nineteenth century was fecund ground for Zeta Psi.
-It took root at no fewer than fourteen colleges in those latter days: Omega was founded at University of Chicago in 1864; Pi at Rensselaer Polytechnic Institute in 1865; Lambda at Bowdoin College, 1867; Beta at University of Virginia, 1868; Psi at Cornell University, 1868; Iota at UC Berkeley, 1870; Gamma, first at the US Naval Academy in 1874, and then at Syracuse College in 1875 after the government proscribed Fraternities at its military academies; Theta Xi at University of Toronto, 1879; Alpha at Columbia University, 1879; Alpha Psi at McGill University, 1883; Nu at Case Western Reserve, 1884; Eta at Yale, 1889; Mu at Stanford, 1892; Alpha Beta at University of Minnesota, 1899.
-The establishment of the Eta chapter at Yale had the result that Zeta Psi was the only fraternity to establish chapters at all eight Ivy-League schools.
+The end of the 19th century, Zeta Psi established fourteen chapters: Omega was founded at University of Chicago in 1864; Pi at Rensselaer Polytechnic Institute in 1865; Lambda at Bowdoin College, 1867; Beta at University of Virginia, 1868; Psi at Cornell University, 1868; Iota at UC Berkeley, 1870; Gamma, first at the US Naval Academy in 1874, and then at Syracuse College in 1875 after the government proscribed Fraternities at its military academies; Theta Xi at University of Toronto, 1879; Alpha at Columbia University, 1879; Alpha Psi at McGill University, 1883; Nu at Case Western Reserve, 1884; Eta at Yale University, 1889; Mu at Stanford, 1892; Alpha Beta at University of Minnesota, 1899.
+The establishment of the Eta at Yale briefly made Zeta Psi the only fraternity to have chapters at all eight Ivy-League schools.